Warren County, New York

 Warren County is a county in the U.S. state of New York.
 As of the 2020 census, the population was 65,737.
 The county seat is Queensbury.
 The county was established in 1813 and is named in honor of General Joseph Warren, an American Revolutionary War hero of the Battle of Bunker Hill.

-Warren County is part of the Glens Falls, NY Metropolitan Statistical Area, which is also included in the Albany-Schenectady, NY Combined Statistical Area.
+The county is part of the Capital District region of the state.

 History

 When counties were established in the Province of New York in 1683, the present Warren County was part of Albany County.
 The county was enormous, covering the northern part of New York State, all of the present State of Vermont, and, in theory, extended westward to the Pacific Ocean.
 It was reduced in size on July 3, 1766, by the creation of Cumberland County, and further on March 16, 1770, by the creation of Gloucester County, both containing territory now in Vermont.
 On March 12, 1772, what was left of Albany County was split into three parts, one remaining under the name Albany County.
 One of the other pieces, Charlotte County (named for the British queen Charlotte of Mecklenburg-Strelitz), contained the eastern portion.

 In 1778, the name Charlotte County was changed to Washington County to honor George Washington, the American Revolutionary War general and later President of the United States of America.

 In 1788, Washington County was reduced in size by the splitting-off of Clinton County.
 This was a much larger area than the present Clinton County, including several other counties or county parts of the present New York State.
 Washington County was slightly enlarged by the transfer of the Town of Cambridge from Albany County to Washington County in 1791.

 In 1813, Warren County was split off from Washington County, receiving its name in honor of General Joseph Warren.
 County officials first met in the Lake George Coffee House in the hamlet of Caldwell (known today as Lake George Village).
 James Caldwell, a patenee of the Town of Caldwell, donated land within the hamlet to serve as the county seat beginning in 1819.